-History and philosophy of dance; evolution of dance in the 20th century; dance in contemporary ultural context; current contemporary trends in dance.
+History and philosophy of dance; evolution of dance in the 20th century; dance in contemporary cultural context; current contemporary trends in dance.

-370 Elements of Composition I (2).
+- 370 Elements of Composition I (2).
 Prereq: DAN 170, 270 and Instructor's Approval.

-Study of basic rhythmic, spatial, and dynamic materials in the designing of dance movement.

-371 Elements of Composition II (2).
+Study of basic rhythmic, spatial, and dynamic materials in the designing of dance movement. - 371 Elements of Composition II (2).
 Prereq: DAN 170, 270, 370 and Instructor's Approval.
+Continuation of DAN 370.

-Dance Pedagogy (2).
+375 Dance Pedagogy (2).
 Prereq. or Coreq.: Prereq: Instructor's Approval.

-Must be currently enrolled in a Level II (or higher) Technique course.
-A study of the principles, techniques and materials of teaching dance.
+Must be currently enrolled in a Level I (or higher) Technique course.
+A study of the principles, techniques and materials of teaching creative dance in studios, recreation departments and k-12 public education.
 Includes supervised teaching experiences.

-- 390 Independent Study (1-3). - Senior Project (1/2).
+390 Independent Study (1-3).

+400 Senior Project (1/2).
 Prereq: Instructor's Approval.
 Culminating process in coordination with and upon approval of dance faculty.
 The project may include research, performance, choreography, production, or a combination of these.
 This course should be taken in fall and spring of senior year.

-Dance Kinesiology (3) and Kinesiology Lab (1).
+- 401 Dance Kinesiology (3) and Kinesiology Lab (1).
 Prereq: Instructor's Approval.

-Study of movement as it relates to principles of physics and anatomy.

-411 Careers in Dance (2).
+Study of movement as it relates to principles of physics and anatomy. - 411 Careers in Dance (2).
 Prereq: Instructor's Approval.
 This course facilitates an inquiry into the breadth of occupations and professional applications in the field of dance.
-The course intends to help orient the student to skills and bodies of knowledge to pursue and manage a professional career in dance and/or allied professions, and to address choices and character from a biblical worldview.

-425-426 Ballet Technique IV (1/2-1/2).
+The course intends to help orient the student to skills and bodies of knowledge to pursue and manage a professional career in dance and/or allied professions, and to address choices and character from a biblical worldview. - 425-426 Ballet Technique IV (1/2-1/2).
 Pre-req.: DAN 325-326 and Instructor's Approval.
 Advanced/Pre-Professional ballet technique.
 Continuation of DAN 325-326.

-433-434 Modern Dance Technique IV (1/2-1/2).
+- 433-434 Modern Dance Technique IV (1/2-1/2).
 Prereq: DAN 333-334 and Instructor's Approval.
 Advanced/Pre-Professional modern dance technique.
-Continuation of DAN 333-334.

-443-444 Performance IV (1-1).
+Continuation of DAN 333-334. - 443-444 Performance IV (1-1).
 Prereq: DAN 148.
 Continuation of DAN 343-344.